Hatch: Python Project Manager

 hatch is a Python project management tool maintained by the Python Packaging Authority (PyPA).
-It combines virtual environment management, dependency handling, project scaffolding, and publishing capabilities in a unified interface that follows Python packaging standards.
+It handles virtual environment management, dependency resolution, project scaffolding, and publishing through a unified interface that follows Python packaging standards.
 Its build backend, hatchling, is one of the most widely used on PyPI.

 Note

-uv covers much of the same ground — project management, environment creation, script running — with faster performance.
+uv covers much of the same ground (project management, environment creation, script running) with faster performance.
 Hatch differentiates through its environment matrix system and official PyPA backing.
+Hatch can also use uv as its installer backend, gaining the same installation speed without switching tools.

 Core Functionality